 Mike has been successful in career development, team building, coaching, and mentoring of IT & QA professionals.
 Mike has been an international keynote speaker at multiple conferences and events, and is regularly published in testing publications and magazines.
-His first published motivational book, “The Drive-Thru is Not Always Faster”, was released in 2019.
+He is the author of the motivational book, “The Drive-Thru Is Not Always Faster”.

 You can learn more about Mike at www.MikeWLyles.com where you can also find his social media links and connect with him there also.
 His book site is at TheDriveThruBook.com .